lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

                                             (of type `volatile ngx_time_t **`)
 -------------------------------------------------------------------------------------------

+There are a number of differences between service update hooks and update callbacks.

-Notice that unlike update callbacks, service hooks get triggered in all worker processes.
-Notice also that as soon as running C plugins can be useful not only in shared services, but in normal per-worker services too, service update hooks are allowed in both the cases.
+1. As soon as running C plugins can be useful not only in shared services, but in normal per-worker services too, service update hooks are allowed in both the types.
+2. Unlike update callbacks, service hooks get triggered in all worker processes.
+3. Unlike update callbacks, service hooks get triggered even when the value of the service variable has not been actually changed.

 # Efficiency of data exchange between Nginx and Haskell parts